shellbro/ansible-role-certbot/README.md

 certbot
 =======

-Ansible role for installing and configuring Let's Encrypt client in Fedora and CentOS.
+Ansible role for installing and configuring Let's Encrypt client in Fedora and CentOS 7.

 Requirements
 ------------